zeapoz/xrpl/README.md

 2. Install `xrpl` python lib: `pip3 install xrpl-py`.

 #### Transferring XRP from the Genesis account to a new account and saving the state
-1. In one terminal run test `cargo +stable t setup::testnet::test::should_start_stop_testnet -- --ignored`.
+1. In one terminal run test `cargo +stable t setup::testnet::test::run_testnet -- --ignored`.
    The test will start a local testnet and will keep it alive for 10 minutes.
 Ensure that you complete the following steps while above test is running.
 2. Run `python3 tools/account_info.py` to monitor state of the accounts.